Miscellaneous Information and Procedures

 Some students may need prescription and nonprescription medication to participate in their educational program.
 Medication shall be administered when the student’s parent or guardian (hereafter “parent”) provides a signed and dated written statement requesting medication administration and the medication is in the original, labeled container, either as dispensed or in the manufacturer’s container.
 This includes over-thecounter preparations, as well as prescription drugs.
 Permission forms can be obtained from your student’s building office and from the Gilbert Community School website at www.gilbert.k12.ia.us under the school registration section.
 When administration of the medication requires ongoing professional health judgment, the licensed health personnel shall develop an individual health plan with the student and the student’s parent.
 Students who have demonstrated competence in administering their own medication may selfadminister their medication.
 A written statement by the student’s parents, including student competency in administering their own medication, shall be on file when requesting co-administration of medication.
 By law, students with asthma or other airway constricting diseases may self-administer their medication upon approval of their parents and prescribing physician regardless of competency.

-Personal cell phones, gaming devices, computers, tablets, or music devices should not be used in the building between the hours of 8:05 AM and 3:05 PM with the exception of lunch period or iPods with the use of an authorized iPod cards.
+Personal cell phones, gaming devices, computers, tablets, or music devices should not be used in the building between the hours of 8:05 AM and 3:05 PM with the exception of lunch period.
 The principal or classroom teacher will grant permission for exceptions to this policy.
 Cell phones with cameras should never be in used in restrooms, locker rooms, or other similar areas.
 Use of personal devices at inappropriate times will result in confiscation of the device and returning the item to the student at the end of the school day.
 A second offense will result in a parent/guardian meeting and returning the device to the parent/guardian after the meeting.

 When school technology is misused as outlined in the 1:1 Handbook the following will occur: